 Geosciences is one of the three fastest growing industries of the century.
 PCC's Geography courses are the starting point for entering this high-demand career field.

 In PCC's Geography courses, you will study the physical and human geographic characteristics of a region.
 Earn an AA-T Degree in Geography, preparing you to transfer for further study in Geography.
-Or, take advantage of our GeoTech Skills Certificate, which will develop your skills in data capture, spatial and statistical analysis, modeling, and cartography, and three degree or certificate options to meet your educational and career goals.
+Or, take advantage of our Geographic Information Systems programs, which will develop your skills in data capture, spatial and statistical analysis, modeling, and cartography, and three degree or certificate options to meet your educational and career goals.

 Geography is the study of Earth’s diverse physical and human features, and the connections that exist between those features.
 This broad discipline focuses on spatial relationships and looks to solve the most pressing issues of today.